You can also study this course:

 Forensic psychologists work across the criminal justice system, in prison and probation services, secure hospitals, the police forces and the courts.
 A masters course is a great way to consolidate what you have learned, build upon your studies and gain key skills.

 Continuing your studies in the field of forensic psychology is also a great way to gain new perspectives, study a specific subject of interest within the field and further your knowledge on a subject of your choosing.
 With a blended learning approach, you can potentially also do this while you work.

 Why study at Buckinghamshire New University?

 You can choose to complete the course full-time over one year, or part-time over two.
-We’ve designed this course specifically to fit in easily with your current work commitments.
+We’ve designed this course to fit in easily with your current work commitments.

 We pride ourselves on teaching practical skills wherever and whenever we can, meaning you will always leave us feeling confident and prepared for the future.
-This hands-on approach will give you a sense of what it’s really like to work in the world of forensic psychology.
+This will give you a sense of what it’s really like to work in the world of forensic psychology.

 What facilities can I use?

 Because this course has a blended-learning format, we’ll sign you up to our Virtual Learning Environment which means you’ll have access to lots of online resources wherever you are.